Bad Credit Remortgage

 That’s why it’s key to speak to a specialist like ourselves – we will know what lenders will allow.
 It’s not always advertised, but we know how flexible each one can be.
 So you could get a high street rate from a bank or building society.

 Otherwise, we would go to the ‘almost prime’ lenders – these aren’t classed as high street lenders, but they’ll give you rates that aren’t that far away.
 There are one or two very high rate lenders for people in a difficult situation – but that’s usually more to do with the construction of your property than a bad credit situation.
+Generally, rates are pretty good, especially at the moment where they’re at a historic low.
 Speak to a broker and get that advice.

 Are there many bad credit mortgage lenders?